FergusDevelopmentLLC/names-map-node/README.md

 Next step is to get histogram working... http://104.236.16.91:8645/names/d3/histogram.html (reload this page to get a randome name histogram, look at console to see name)

+Do a double check on possible sql injection, harden joi, knexjs.

+Background color on the slider not matching legend.